How to Configure Unattended Upgrades on Debian 12/11/10

 SyslogEnable

-This option specifies whether to log upgrade events to the system log.
-By default, this option is enabled.
-To disable logging, set the value to “false” as demonstrated in the example below:
+Use this option to determine if the system should log upgrade events to the system log.
+By default, the system enables this option.
+To turn off logging, change the value to “false” as shown in the example below:

 Unattended-Upgrade::SyslogEnable "false";